curv3d/curv/Shape.md

     use the CSG tree to provide a different kind of stack trace.
     * There is a stack trace now, and it's fine.
 It's not an *evaluation* trace, but you do see the current CSG stack, so it has similar utility.
-  * Better if type errors reported by shape2d constructor.
+  * Better if type errors reported by make_shape constructor.
     * But it's not that bad.

 The code bloat is significant.
 The "assembler" style output has a lot to do with